UBC-CIC/student-advising-assistant/docs/ArchitectureDesign.md

 **Amazon Virtual Private Cloud (VPC)**
 Various components of the infrastructure are placed inside a VPC for a more isolated and secure cloud environment.

+Information related to VPC networking specifications can be separately found [here](NetworkingSpecifications.md).
+Please familiarize yourself with the services in the architecture first before going through the Networking document mentioned above.

 **Question Answering**

 1. A user (eg. a student) interacts with the web UI of the application hosted on AWS Elastic Beanstalk, and submits a query.